Adam R. Mordecai

 - Manchester Bar Association, Executive Committee

-- Nominated to join the International Association of Defense Counsel
+- Member, International Association of Defense Counsel (IADC)

 - Keynote speaker, “Critical Role of Technology in Preparing for and Presenting at Trial;” 2015 Annual Meeting of the Paralegal Association of New Hampshire; September 2015